clean-arch-enablers-project/cae-framework/README.md

 Once you've instantiated a new ```Actor``` implementation object, it is time to pass it to the ```ExecutionContext``` object that will be used in your ```UseCase``` execution.

-For Use Case types which aren't annotated with ```@ScopeBasedProtection```, the ```ExecutionContext``` instance provided in each execution isn't required to have an instance of the ```Actor``` interface, however, for protected Use Case types, if one is not provided, the execution will be rejected and an exception will be thrown.
+For Use Case types which aren't annotated with scope-based protection, the ```ExecutionContext``` instance provided in each execution isn't required to have an instance of the ```Actor``` interface, however, for protected Use Case types, if one is not provided, the execution will be rejected and an exception will be thrown.

 The way to provide an instance of ```Actor``` to the ```ExecutionContext``` is as follows, considering the example of ```ActorAdapter``` mentioned above: